anodyne/nova3/docs/developing/overview.md

 ## 100-level Tutorials

-These tutorials are meant for people who have little to no experience PHP and the underlying technologies in Nova 3.
+These tutorials are meant for people who have little to no experience with PHP and the underlying technologies in Nova 3.
 These articles should help you get your feet wet before you dive in to Nova 3 development.

 - PHP 101
 	- Learn about variables, logic, arrays, objects and looping in this basic introduction to PHP.